I-Am-Nicholas/rudeymental/README.md

 - Everything with a $ needs to be typed into your console, without the $.

+### To import the core code

 - $git clone https://github.com/marudine/rudeymental.git in your preferred parent directory via the console.

 - To install gems and dependencies from the Gemfile, still in your parent directory:

 $cd rudeymental

 $gem install bundler (unless you have bundler already installed)

 $bundle install

-## To create database
+### To create the database

-If you already have PostgreSQL installed, you only need to go straight to 'Final Part 2)' for this section:
+- If you already have PostgreSQL installed, you only need to go straight to 'Final Part 2)' for this section:

 ...if you don't have PostgreSQL installed, continue on here in the rudeymental directory: